lavirott/arduPi/README.md

   - XBee examples V0.1

 # Note
-To activate the shiled's socket even if you don't use these examples, you need to activate GPIO 4 in OUT mode with the following commands:
+To activate the shiled's socket, you need to activate GPIO 4 in OUT mode with the following commands:
 ```shell
 sudo apt-get install wiringpi
 gpio mode 4 OUT